 You wouldn’t turn down free money from your boss if it were going toward your salary, and you shouldn’t say no to extra funds when they’re going to your retirement account.
 Many employers will match your 401(k) contributions by 50% or 100%, up to a certain percentage of your salary, but 40% of workers in their 20s aren’t taking full advantage of this boon.

 There’s nowhere else in the market where you can find a guaranteed 50% or 100% return.
 You owe it to yourself to jump on this opportunity, especially while you’re young.

 Step 5: Make your cellphone your ally.

 Your phone can do more than help you order cosmetics from Birchbox or takeout from Grubhub.

 Apps can help you take the emotion out of managing your finances.

-Since you’re reading this on Mint, you know that its app lets you set a goal—say, having a three-month emergency fund by Thanksgiving—and see exactly what you have to do to get there.
-Or check out Acorns, which rounds up the cost of your credit-card purchases and invests that spare change in a slate of exchange-traded funds.
+One example, the app Acorns, rounds up the cost of your credit-card purchases and invests that spare change in a slate of exchange-traded funds.